 - In receipt of Universal Credit, Income Support, Disability Living Allowance or other welfare payments.

 Students need to complete an application form and proof of household income (or income-based benefits) will be required:

 - P60 – for the latest tax year

 - Entitlement/Award letter showing evidence of benefits received.

 - Tax Credit Award Notice (TCAN) – showing income from the latest tax year

 - Self-assessment Tax Calculation Form (SA302) – evidence of self-employment income.

-The application form and Bursary Fund contract of attendance, available below for download must be completed and returned to Mrs Dalton in the Finance Office.
+The application form, available below for download must be completed and returned to Mrs Dalton in the Finance Office.
 Applications will be considered by the Head of Sixth Form and the Finance Team.
 Students will be notified of the result of their application within ten working days of submitting it.